department-of-veterans-affairs/va.gov-cms/READMES/drupal_api_users.md

 ## Creating a New API User

 1. Discuss the need for a new user with the Platform CMS tech lead (currently @ndouglas) and propose a name.
+2. Complete/approve/merge any pull requests providing functionality the user account will rely upon:
+  - roles, permissions, etc that should be assigned to the user at creation
-2. Create a task issue for the account, assign it to `CMS Team` and `DevOps`, and assign the tech lead.
+4. Create a task issue for the account, assign it to `CMS Team` and `DevOps`, and assign the tech lead.
   - include the name
   - include desired permissions
   - include any other information that may be desirable